shining-cat/SimpleHIIT/docs/CI_WORKFLOWS.md

 - Select "Read and write permissions"
 - Check "Allow GitHub Actions to create and approve pull requests"

+### Special Handling

+**Auto-generated Dependency Graph PRs:**
+- PRs from the `auto-update-dependency-graph` branch bypass verification checks
+- Rationale: These PRs only update `.png` files which are already ignored by android-verifications
+- The workflow detects the branch name and immediately marks the PR as ready to merge

 ### Implementation Details

 Uses native GitHub Actions capabilities: